 Pictured, above: Sandra Alayon, who grew up on the West Side Flats.
 Photo by Elizabeth Leonardsmith.

-The West Side 10 Year Plan
+The West Side 10 Year Community Plan

 WSCO's Baker Street land